-Type of change Type of application Fee Change in the qualifying persons in a: Sole proprietorship, general partnership, limited partnership, or limited liability partnership.
+Type of change Type of application Fee Change in the ((qualifying persons)) true parties of interest or owners in a: Sole proprietorship, general partnership, limited partnership, or limited liability partnership.
 New application.
 Application fee and annual fee for current license privilege.
-Change in the qualifying persons for a publicly or privately held corporation.
+Change in the ((qualifying persons)) true parties of interest or owners for a publicly or privately held corporation.
 The board will waive the fee for a corporate change when the proposed change consists solely of dropping an approved officer.
-Application for change in corporate officer and/or stockholder. \$75

-Type of change Type of application Fee Change in the qualifying persons in a limited liability company.
+Application for change in corporate officer and/or stockholder. \$75 Change in the ((qualifying persons)) true parties of interest or owners in a limited liability company.
 Application for change of limited liability company member and/or manager. \$75 Accepting additional funds from a new or previously approved financier.
 Added financier. \$75